CareyTheologicalCollege/academic-catalogue/current-academic-catalogue.md

 Carey courses may be audited by individuals who are not registered as for-credit students in order to fulfill the continuing education requirement for ministers credentialed by the Canadian Baptists of Western Canada.
 ### <a name="international-students"></a>International Students
 As an online institution, Carey does not meet the requirements under Canada Immigation Services that allow prospective students to acquire a student visa.
+## <a name="general-masters-degree-program-policies"></a>General Master's Degree Program Policies
+No more than 25% of the degree program credits (18 credits for M.Div., 12 credits for MACM) may be covered through advanced standing with credit, no more than 50% (36 credits for M.Div., 24 credits for MACM) may be achieved through shared or transfer credits or a combination of transfer and advanced standing credits from another accredited seminary or religious institution, and no more than 62% (45 credits for M.Div., 30 credits for MACM) may be achieved through shared credit from another Carey program.
+In other words, to receive a Carey masters degree a student must successfully complete at least ½ of the degree in the form of Carey courses if coming from another accredited seminary or religious institution.
 ## <a name="transfer-credits-shared-credits-advanced-standing-and-exemptions"></a>Transfer Credits, Shared Credits, Advanced Standing and Exemptions
 Students with previous theological training from a recognized institution may be eligible to receive some credit toward their program of study at Carey, through credit transfer, shared credit, or advanced standing.